Data-Express-Chain/Data-Express-Chain.github.io/en/access/main.md

 #### 2.7.1 API Description

-Every day at 3:30 AM, the end-of-day reconciliation bill of the system integrator dimension for the previous day is generated for downloading and reconciliation use.
+Every day at 3:30 AM, the reconciliation bill for the previous day is generated for downloading and reconciliation use.
+Every system integrator can have their own reconciliation bill.

 #### 2.7.2 API Path